codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 .. note:: In addition to the methods listed here, this class inherits the methods from the
     :doc:`Message Class </incoming/message>`.

-The methods provided by the parent class that are available are:
+The methods inherited from the Message Class are:

 * :meth:`CodeIgniter\\HTTP\\Message::body`
 * :meth:`CodeIgniter\\HTTP\\Message::setBody`